kartonfarkas/api_docs/source/suite/exports/export_responses.rst

      - If *distribution_method* is **ftp**, then *ftp_settings* is a required parameter.
    * - time_range
      - date array
-     - array with two elements (start date, end date)
+     - Array with two elements (start date, end date)
      - The following date formats are accepted here:

         - [2014-06-20 16:16:00, 2014-06-20 16:16:21]